 Rhode Island is classified as an “equitable division” state.
 Do not make the mistake of thinking this means things will be split fifty-fifty, however.
 The equitable in the title means “fair”.
-An asset division attorney can help you understand this distinction in depth, but essentially the courts will determine what assets are fair and reasonable for each spouse to be awarded.
+An asset division attorney can help you understand this distinction in-depth, but essentially the courts will determine what assets are fair and reasonable for each spouse to be awarded.
 They will base their decision on the following factors:

 After considering each one of these factors, as well as the arguments of an asset division attorney representing one or both spouses, the court will make a ruling on how assets will be divided up.
 The impact of this decision cannot be overstated.
 Things could swing deeply into your favor, or leave you with far fewer means than you are accustomed to living with.
 If you are unwilling to gamble, the smart strategy is to work with an asset division attorney.

 It is a common misconception that your divorce attorney can handle every aspect of your divorce.
 In fact, the average divorce attorney only handles the outlines.
 They may be unable or unwilling to provide you with effective legal services when you need to navigate some of the more complex and high-stakes aspects of the divorce process.
 When so much is on the line, you will not want to rely on someone who cannot provide you with effective and informed legal counsel.
 Similarly, you will not want to try and represent yourself.
-Here are just some some of the things you will want to rely specifically on an asset division attorney for:
+Here are just some of the things you will want to rely specifically on an asset division attorney for:

 There is never a bad time to get in touch with an asset division attorney.
 And the sooner you do, the better off you are likely to be.
-Whether you are certain you need an asset division attorney or just looking for answers and advice, call (401) 226-0126 to schedule a consultation with Rhode Island Family and Divorce Lawyer Susan T. Perkins.
-I am an experienced asset division attorney with a deep empathy for the clients I serve.
+Whether you are certain you need an asset division attorney or just looking for answers and advice, call (401) 324-2990 to schedule a consultation with Rhode Island Divorce Lawyer Susan T. Perkins.
+I am an experienced asset division attorney with deep empathy for the clients I serve.
 When you are ready to have a conversation.